X

 The 22-year-old Amador has long been considered one of the best contact hitters in the minors and was called up by the Rockies on April 13.
 Managers desperate for help in the middle infield may be tempted to spend big based on the pedigree and the Coors effect.

-Amador began the season hitting .275 at Triple-A, but in the majors, he’s started slowly (.130 average) with pretty much league-average contact skills (84.4% zone contact rate).
+Amador began the season hitting .275 at Triple-A, but in the majors, he’s started slowly (.130 average) with pretty much league-average contact skills (84.4 percent zone contact rate).
 That is hardly portending a boon in batting average.
 So, there are real questions about what Amador will provide even with a full runway.

 The extent of his runway is the other issue.
 Beyond Amador’s readiness for the majors, fantasy managers must remember this is the Rockies, and they could do anything.
 Just two weeks ago, we wrote about the risks that Zac Veen might not get an extended opportunity; he was sent back to the minors after just 37 plate appearances.
 Team management has already exhibited similar shenanigans with Amador.

-For example, despite Amador being a switch hitter, he was benched against the first three southpaws Colorado faced—because whenever you have a .160 winning percentage and can get Kyle Farmer into the lineup, you must do it.
+For example, despite Amador being a switch hitter, he was benched against the first three southpaws Colorado faced — because whenever you have a .160 winning percentage and can get Kyle Farmer into the lineup, you must do it.
 Here’s a look at the usage, courtesy of FanGraphs:

-Then, during Friday’s game against the Reds, Amador misplayed a grounder (though it was not an error), and they pulled him and pinch hit for him… in the fifth inning?
+Then, during Friday’s game against the Reds, Amador misplayed a grounder (though it was not an error), and they pulled him and pinch hit for him … in the fifth inning?
 This highlights why it’s difficult to trust the leadership of this organization, which had a 4-20 record at the time, to leave the young guys alone to play regularly.

 Lance McCullers Jr. — SP, Houston Astros, 5% rostered

-It’s been so long since we’ve seen McCullers pitch in the majors (2022), you’d be forgiven for wondering if it wasn’t his dad—a reliever for the Padres and Yankees in the late 80s—returning next week.
+It’s been so long since we’ve seen McCullers pitch in the majors (2022), you’d be forgiven for wondering if it wasn’t his dad — a reliever for the Padres and Yankees in the late 80s — returning next week.

 Nope, McCullers Jr., the one-time Astros stud starter, is nearing his season debut following recovery from flexor tendon surgery (and related complications).
 He completed four innings in a rehab start on April 12 and is set to increase his workload in another Triple-A start on Saturday.
 If all goes well, it appears he will then join the Astros.